redox-alpha/jamk-report-latex/README.md

 ### Adding images

-Creates an image with a caption and a label.
+`\jamkfigure` creates an image with a caption and a label.
 Has an optional parameter for image width.
 The default width for an image is `6in`.
 This might change in the near future.
 Place the image in `images/` folder which is located in the same folder as the class file (`jamk-report.cls`).

 Add an image with default width: